 At this stage, it’s not possible to show on the App any negative PCR test result received prior to arrival in the country.
 It will only start recording PCR test results after you are set up and in the country.

 The age limit that has been set on the Green Pass being required is 16 years of age.
 Any person over 16 must be vaccinated and/or hold a negative PCR test result for the green pass to work and must have access to a mobile device to display their “Green Pass” – this can be added to another adults phone if they don’t have their own device.

-The COVID-19 vaccination program in Abu Dhabi has currently been rolled out as far as children of at least 12 years of age.
-Predominantly residents have been given either Sinopharm or Pfizer vaccines.
+The COVID-19 vaccination program in Abu Dhabi has currently been rolled out to children as young as 3 years old for Sinopharm and 5 yeas old for the Pfizer vaccine.